adopted-ember-addons/ember-infinity/README.md

 You can also prevent the `per_page` or `page` parameters from being sent by setting `perPageParam` or `pageParam` to `null`, respectively.
 Moreover, if your backend passes the total number of records instead of total pages, then as it's replacement, set the `countParam`.

+Lastly, if you need some global configuration for these params, setup an extended infinity model to import in each of your routes.

 ### Example JSON-API customization

 ```js